AnonymouX47/matrix/README.md

 ## Contributing

-If you find any bug or have any suggestion for an improvement, please open an **Issue** in the [Issues section](https://github.com/AnonymouX47/matrix/issues), they're greatly welcome.
+If you find any bug or have any suggestion for an improvement, please create an **Issue** in the [Issues section](https://github.com/AnonymouX47/matrix/issues), they're greatly welcome.

 Please make sure you check other issues first to make sure you don't create a duplicate.

+The project is open to Pull Requests if you want to contribute to the code but please make sure you do test your changes or additions well enough.

 ## TODO